ArshanKhanifar/mmap-microbenchmark/README.md

 Since the microbenchmark strides randomly through the `mmap`ed region, for bigger sizes, there are more cache misses, and thus the average read time increases.
 This is not, however, measuring specific cache level's access times.
-The effect of higher-level caches increase as the mapped region's size increases.
+The effect of higher-level caches is more apparent as the mapped region's size increases.

 ![alt text](/gen9-data/chart.png)